 Specific Math Stations

 Math Fluency is all about reviewing your facts whatever the student may need help on.
-In the sample week shown students were practicing operations with fractions using the game Fraction War.
+In the sample week shown students were practicing operations with fractions using the game Fraction War (or TpT).
 This game is able to be differentiated because it comes with all four operations and the cards can be mixed for even more fun

 At Your Seat is typically an independent activity where students are truly showing me what they know.
 This sometimes can be partner work where each person has a different colored pencil to do their work so that I can easily determine who did what work on the page (hint: this helps you see if someone took over the assignment or if someone was being lazy).
 So during this week the students would be working on a Spin to Win for All Operations with Fractions.
 I also try to keep this station the same each week and just change the concept so that I’m working smarter and not harder.
-Hence why the Spin to Win packs for each grade level (available in Second through Eighth right now) are a great thing because you can just put a new one in each week.
+Hence why the Spin to Win packs (or TpT) for each grade level (available in Second through Eighth right now) are a great thing because you can just put a new one in each week.